-One of the things people most commonly ask me is “which camera do you use?” or “which lens did you use for that shot?”.
-While so much of what makes a photo interesting and exciting is a blend. of location, skill, and luck with things like weather and a lack of crowds, there is so much you can do to control how photos will turn out, like choosing the right photography equipment.
+One of the things people most commonly ask me is, “Which camera do you use?” or “which lens did you use for that shot?”.
+At the same time, so much of what makes a photo interesting and exciting is a blend of location, skill, and luck with things like weather and a lack of crowds.
+You can do so much to control how photos will turn out, like choosing the right photography equipment.
 Here is a list of the travel photography gear I use and love.
 I take these with me whenever I travel.
 I’ve included examples of the photos each of these lenses/cameras takes below each item.

 This post contains affiliate links of things I have purchased from the exact shops I bought them from, things I routinely use, and they are all things I personally love.
-At absolutely no extra cost to you, I receive a small portion of the proceeds from any purchases you make by clicking these links, which helps support the work that I do.
+At absolutely no extra cost to you, I receive a small portion of the proceeds from any purchases you make by clicking these links, which helps support my work.

 Canon 5D Mark IV

 This is my main photography camera.
 I love how crystal clear and sharp images turn out, and the colors in the photos I create with this are as true as it looks to my eye.
-It shoots in 4k video at up to 60 fps, making it an excellent choice for videographers and vloggers as well as photographers.
-This camera is also weather sealed meaning it can resist light rains, high winds, dust, snow, and other weather conditions that would cause other cameras to fail or corrupt, plus it has a very wide temperature tolerance, meaning it can work in extreme cold and extreme heat.
+It shoots in 4k video at up to 60 fps, making it an excellent choice for videographers, bloggers, and photographers.
+This camera is also weather-sealed, meaning it can resist light rains, high winds, dust, snow, and other weather conditions that would cause other cameras to fail or corrupt.
+Plus, it has a vast temperature tolerance, meaning it can work in extreme cold and extreme heat.
 I take this camera with me everywhere I go.

 Canon 50mm Lens

 I primarily use this lens for photographing people, my outfits, and sometimes food photography.
 It is a great lens for photographing people because it doesn’t distort the human body as much as some other lenses do.